markets/awesome-ruby/README.md

 * [Awesome Machine Learning with Ruby](https://github.com/arbox/machine-learning-with-ruby) - A Curated List of Ruby Machine Learning Links and Resources.
 * [PredictionIO Ruby SDK](https://github.com/PredictionIO/PredictionIO-Ruby-SDK) - The PredictionIO Ruby SDK provides a convenient API to quickly record your users' behavior and retrieve personalized predictions for them.
 * [rb-libsvm](https://github.com/febeling/rb-libsvm) - Ruby language bindings for LIBSVM.
 SVM is a machine learning and classification algorithm.
-* [Ruby Datumbox Wrapper](https://github.com/marloncarvalho/ruby-datumbox) - It's a simple Ruby Datumbox Wrapper.
-At the moment the API currently allows you to build applications that make use of machine learning algorithms.
 * [ruby-fann](https://github.com/tangledpath/ruby-fann) - Ruby library for interfacing with FANN (Fast Artificial Neural Network).
 * [weka](https://github.com/paulgoetze/weka-jruby) - Machine learning and data mining algorithms for JRuby.